Resource

 A defensible evidence read for your next committee meeting.

 Your P&T committee needs to know whether the evidence still supports the position under review.
-A sourced, scored assessment provides a reproducible answer — not an analyst's opinion.
+A sourced, dated review record shows what changed, what still holds, and what remains for the committee to decide.

 What the committee needs to see